nikcodespy/US-Candy-Distribution/README.md

 - uszips.csv – US ZIP code to state/region mapping

 # 🧠 Key Business Questions Answered
-1.Year-to-date sales trend from 2021 to 2024
+1. Year-to-date sales trend from 2021 to 2024

-2.Top-performing US states for non-chocolate sales and margins
+2. Top-performing US states for non-chocolate sales and margins

-3.Five states with the highest non-chocolate gross profit in 2024
+3. Five states with the highest non-chocolate gross profit in 2024

-4.Division-level performance against 2024 sales targets
+4. Division-level performance against 2024 sales targets

-5.Top three chocolate products by gross profit in 2024
+5. Top three chocolate products by gross profit in 2024

-6.Underperforming chocolate products vs division average
+6. Underperforming chocolate products vs division average

-7.Total 2024 sales by product
+7. Total 2024 sales by product

-8.Factory-state combinations with the highest gross profit (Chocolate)
+8. Factory-state combinations with the highest gross profit (Chocolate)

-9.Factory-state combinations with the lowest gross profit (all divisions)
+9. Factory-state combinations with the lowest gross profit (all divisions)

 # 💡 Key Insights for Stakeholders
 - 📈 Sales & Growth
   YTD sales grew consistently from ~$28k in 2021 to ~$46k in 2024.

 Indicates growing demand and strong sales momentum.

 - 🌎 State & Regional Performance
   The Pacific region led the US in both profit and sales in 2024.

   New York, California, and Illinois topped non-chocolate profit, while Ohio and Georgia had the highest margins (~50%).

 - 🎯 Division Performance
   Chocolate smashed its 2024 target by 57%.

-Other division exceeded target by 11%.
+  The other division exceeded the target by 11%.

   Sugar division missed badly, hitting under 1% of its £15k goal.

 - 🍫 Product Breakdown
   Top Performers: Scrumdiddlyumptious, Triple Dazzle Caramel, Milk Chocolate.

-Underperformers: Nutty Crunch Surprise and Fudge Mallows underachieved compared to average.
+  Underperformers: Nutty Crunch Surprise and Fudge Mallows underachieved compared to the average.

 - 🏭 Factory-Level Results
   Best: Lot’s O’ Nuts in California generated over £3.6k in profit.

   Worst: The Other Factory (Delaware, Alabama) and Sugar Shack (Pennsylvania) produced under £2.

 - 🧁 Product Breadth
   Chocolate dominates both in profit and unit sales.

   ‘Sugar’ and ‘Other’ divisions brought minimal revenue and require further evaluation.

-- 📊 Tableau Visualisations
+# 📊 Tableau Visualisations
-Sales by Factory & Division (bar)
+- Sales by Factory & Division (bar)

-Sales vs Target by Division (bar + line)
+- Sales vs Target by Division (bar + line)

-Monthly Sales Trend by Division (line)
+- Monthly Sales Trend by Division (line)

-Sales by US State (map)
+- Sales by US State (map)

-KPI cards
+- KPI cards

-Final Interactive Dashboard
+- Final Interactive Dashboard